soroush-04/AndroidApp-hydration-tracker/README.md

 <br>

-In the Reminder page, we can set wake up and sleep time for the application, so the application won’t send any notifications to the user during sleeping time.
+In the Reminder page, we can set wake up and sleep time for the application, so mute the notification during that time.
 We also have the option to set preferred time intervals to get notifications throughout the day.

 <div align="center">
   <img src="./Images/5.png" alt="Image 5" width="200" style="margin: 0 10px;">&nbsp;&nbsp;&nbsp;